ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/create-oidc-users-from-ldap.md

     apic users:list -o {yourProviderOrg} -s {yourMgmtServer} --user-registry {yourRegistry} --fields username,email,first_name,last_name --format json > ldap-users.json
     ```

     **TIP:**
+      - adjust path to "ldap-users.json:" as needed
-    Use the `apic user-registries:list` command to get a list of registry names in your Provider Org.
+      - Use the `apic user-registries:list` command to get a list of registry names in your Provider Org.

 2. File contents from Step 1: